 Chris earned a BA in International Development from Huron University College at Western University in 2009 and graduated from the Faculty of Law at Queen’s University in 2012.
-He was a summer and articling student with the firm, and was called to the Ontario Bar in 2013.
+Before being called to the Ontario Bar in 2013, he was a summer and articling student with the firm.

 - Represented an architectural consultant immersed in a complex and delayed commercial construction project and engaged in a substantial dispute with the project managers.
 The project was retendered and the consultant was threatened with termination.
 Moreover, the consultant was incurring significant additional costs due to the project’s work conditions.
 With our assistance, the consultant negotiated an arrangement with the project managers avoiding termination and facilitated in the completion of the project.
 In the pursuit of the additional costs that followed, Chris represented the consultant at trial and successfully argued that the consultant was entitled to the total value of its claim, as well as a costs award.